International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/4_2_5_Processes.md

 # Certification Processes

 Participants and core components within the IDS ecosystem shall fulfill common requirements to ensure the security of data being processed in the IDS.
-Therefore, the certification of operational environments (as explained in [Chapter 4.2.3](../4_2_3_Operational_Environment_Certification.md) and core components (as explained in [Chapter 4.2.4](../4_2_4_Component_Certification.md) is mandatory.
-Involved partners are the Applicant, Evaluation Facility and the Certification Body which were introduced in [Chapter 4.2.2](../4_2_2_Roles.md). ```
+Therefore, the certification of operational environments (as explained in [Section 4.2.3](../4_2_3_Operational_Environment_Certification.md) and core components (as explained in [Section 4.2.4](../4_2_4_Component_Certification.md) is mandatory.
+Involved partners are the Applicant, Evaluation Facility and the Certification Body which were introduced in [Section 4.2.2](../4_2_2_Roles.md). ```

 ## Approval of Evaluation Facilities
 [TODO: Add chapter on approval of evaluation facilities ]